Detect Oral Cancer at Its Earliest Stage

 According to The Oral Cancer Foundation, someone dies from oral cancer every hour of every day in the United States.
-But oral cancer is highly curable if diagnosed early.
+However, oral cancer is highly curable if diagnosed early.

 A thorough examination can be completed in less than five minutes.
 It will being as soon as you start talking to your dentist, during which time they will listen for any speech abnormalities such as a hoarse or raspy voice that could indicate an abnormality in the area surrounding your throat.
 Your dentist will then use a bright light to examine your oral cavity, which consists of your lips, tongue, cheeks, tonsils and back of your throat, inspecting for any lesions that are visible to the trained eye but can’t be felt.
 He or she will then ask you to move your head in a variety of ways while gently pressing on different areas of your neck to detect any abnormalities in this region.
 You will also be asked to breathe in particular ways or make certain sounds while your dentist observes different components of your oral cavity.
 The purpose of this is to ensure that all parts being inspected are responding in the way they should be.
 Your dentist will also use either a mirror or a special fiber optic tool to observe areas that are not regularly visible.